civilservicelgbt/civilservicelgbt.github.io/_news/2022-09-26-get-last-minute-places-to-the-civil-service-lgbt-conference-2022.md

 I﻿f you joined the reserve list, we will email you to remind you to secure a place.

+{﻿:.warning-text}
+>﻿ ## Rail strike action – 5 October
+>﻿
+>﻿ Some trains are affected by strike action on 5 October 2022; the day before the conference.
+Trains on the day of the conference are also likely to be affected by strike action in the morning.
+>﻿
+>﻿ Please check the latest journey information with your rail operator if you are travelling to London.
+If you are no longer willing or able to travel due to the strike action, please cancel your place as soon as possible.

 ## If you can no longer

 I﻿f you want to cancel your place, you can do this directly on the Eventbrite website or, if that doesn't work, email [conference@civilservice.lgbt](mailto:conference@civilservice.lgbt)